+'''

 Example: This example sets the batch size to 10,000.

+'''

-wecutil ss sub name /cf:Events /ree:false /dmi:10000 /cm:custom
+wecutil ss sub_name /cf:Events /ree:false /dmi:10000 /cm:custom

-/cm:CONFIGURATION_MODE

-The configuration mode of the event subscription.
-CONFIGURATION_MODE can be one of the following strings:

-- Normal

-- Custom

-- MinLatency

-- MinBandwidth

-The EC_SUBSCRIPTION_CONFIGURATION_MODE enumeration defines the configuration modes.
-The /dm, /dmi, /hi and /dmlt parameters can only be specified if the configuration mode is set to Custom.
+/ree:[VALUE] Sets the events to deliver for the subscription.
+VALUE can be true or false. • When VALUE is true, all existing events are read from the subscription event sources. • When VALUE is false , only future (arriving) events are delivered.
+The default is true when /ree is specified without a value, and the default is false if /ree is not specified. /dmi:NUMBER The maximum number of items for batched delivery in the event subscription.
+This option is only valid if the I cm parameter is set to Custom . /cm:CONFIGURATION_MODE The configuration mode of the event subscription.
+CONFIGURATION_MODE can be one of the following strings: Normal Custom MinLatency MinBandwidth The EC_SUBSCRIPTION_CONFIGURATION_MODE enumeration defines the configuration modes.
+The /dm , /dmi , /hi and /dmlt parameters can only be specified if the configuration mode is set to Custom .